-Cadbury Sixth Form College offers a range of Advanced Level courses and academic vocational BTEC courses at Level 3, as well as several CTEC Pathway courses at level 2 for those wishing to improve upon their GCSE qualifications.
+Cadbury Sixth Form College offers a range of Advanced Level courses and academic vocational BTEC courses at Level 3, as well as several Pathway courses at Level 2 for those wishing to improve upon their GCSE qualifications.

 Here are some things to consider when choosing your courses:

-- Select your level of study – depending on your GCSE qualifications you can study at either level 3 (A-level & BTEC) or level 2 (CTEC).
+- Select your level of study – depending on your GCSE qualifications you can study at either Level 3 (A Level, BTEC & T Level) or Level 2.

 - Select subjects you enjoy – studying a subject you are genuinely interested in will greatly improve your chances of succeeding at college.

-- Seek advice – ask our careers team questions weekly via our purechatfacility on the website or discuss our choices with a member of staff at interview.
+- Seek advice – ask our careers team questions weekly via our purechatfacility on the website or discuss your choices with a member of staff at interview.

 - Visit the college – attend open days, taster sessions and applicant days to meet subject teachers and current students.

-GCE A-Level courses are predominately assessed by examinations, although some subjects may have a coursework component as well.
-All A-Level courses are linear, meaning examinations are taken at the end of two-years.
-These are level 3 courses, ideally suited for progression into University or Higher-Level Apprenticeships.
+GCE A Level courses are predominantly assessed by examinations, although some subjects may have a coursework component as well.
+All A Level courses are linear, meaning examinations are taken at the end of two years.
+These are Level 3 courses, ideally suited for progression into University or Higher Level Apprenticeships.

-BTEC courses are vocational in nature and are thus more practical routes of academic study.
+Because BTEC courses are vocational in nature they are more practical routes of academic study.
 Each course will have a larger coursework element to the assessment method.
-All our BTEC courses are studied at level 3 meaning they are ideally suited to progression into University or Higher-Level Apprenticeships.
-BTEC courses come in different sizes and are the equivalent to either one or two A-Levels.
+All our BTEC courses are studied at Level 3 meaning they are ideally suited to progression to University or Higher Level Apprenticeships.
+BTEC courses come in different sizes and are the equivalent to either one or two A Levels.

-To study a BTEC level 3 course you will need a minimum of five GCSEs at grade 4.
-BTECs can also be studied alongside A-Level courses if entry requirements are met.
+To study a BTEC Level 3 course you will need a minimum of five GCSEs at grade 4.
+BTECs can also be studied alongside A Level courses if you meet the entry requirements.

-Cambridge Technical qualifications (CTEC) are studied at level 2 and are one-year courses.
-These courses are aimed at those students who wish to improve upon their GCSE results and are designed to provide a pathway to level 3 study with us.
+Access 2 A Level courses are studied at Level 2 and are one-year courses.
+These courses are aimed at those students who wish to improve upon their GCSE results and are designed to provide a pathway to Level 3 study with us.

-This is a full-time programme including GCSE English & Maths resists where necessary.
-It is desired that you achieve a level 3 in Maths & English for entry onto these courses.
+This is a full-time programme including GCSE English & Maths resits where necessary.
+It is preferable that you have achieved a Level 3 in Maths & English for entry to these courses.